frontend-dashboard/multimedia-browser/README_EN.md

 ### 4. Settings Functionality

-On the settings page, users can configure:
+In the settings page, users can configure:
 - Theme preferences
 - Language selection
 - Display options (such as showing file extensions, hidden files, etc.)